bentonam/fakeit-examples/social/docs/n1ql/users.md

         phone.phone_number || IFMISSINGORNULL(' x' || phone.extension, '')
         FOR phone IN IFMISSING(phones, [])
     END AS phones
-FROM users AS u
+FROM social AS u
 USE KEYS 'user_123'
-LEFT NEST users AS addresses ON KEYS (
+LEFT NEST social AS addresses ON KEYS (
     ARRAY a.address_id FOR a IN (
         SELECT 'address_' || address_id AS address_id
-        FROM users AS address_lookup
+        FROM social AS address_lookup
         USE KEYS 'user_' || TOSTRING(u.user_id) || '_addresses'
         UNNEST address_lookup.addresses AS address_id
     ) END
 )
-LEFT NEST users AS emails ON KEYS (
+LEFT NEST social AS emails ON KEYS (
     ARRAY a.email_id FOR a IN (
         SELECT 'email_' || email_id AS email_id
-        FROM users AS email_lookup
+        FROM social AS email_lookup
         USE KEYS 'user_' || TOSTRING(u.user_id) || '_emails'
         UNNEST email_lookup.emails AS email_id
     ) END
 )
-LEFT NEST users AS phones ON KEYS (
+LEFT NEST social AS phones ON KEYS (
     ARRAY a.phone_id FOR a IN (
         SELECT 'phone_' || phone_id AS phone_id
-        FROM users AS phone_lookup
+        FROM social AS phone_lookup
         USE KEYS 'user_' || TOSTRING(u.user_id) || '_phones'
         UNNEST phone_lookup.phones AS phone_id
     ) END